Toloka/docs/en/guide/concepts/skipped-assignments.md

   ![](../_images/control-rules/skipped-assignments/qcr-skipped_assignments_example3.png =700x)

-  If a Toloker skips 2 task suites in a row, all their responses will be accepted automatically.
+  If a Toloker skips 2 task suites in a row, all their task suite responses will be accepted automatically.

   ![](../_images/control-rules/skipped-assignments/qcr-skipped_assignments_example4.png =700x)